-With scarcely a parting glance I turned my eyes again toward Mars, lifted my hands toward his lurid rays, and waited... - John Carter Gods of Mars
+With scarcely a parting glance I turned my eyes again toward Mars, lifted my hands toward his lurid rays, and waited...

 Welcome to the John Carter of Mars Roleplaying Game.
 Within the pages of this book you will be introduced to the world of Mars as imagined by Edgar Rice Burroughs, creator of the Barsoom novels, as well as a version of Modiphius Entertainment's 2d20 Roleplaying Game System customized for fast-paced pulp-inspired action.
 Before we dive into either the setting or system full force, let's briefly cover a few things.